 The cost for the institute attendees who register before March 31 is $50 for individuals and $175 for professionals.
 From April 1 through June 8 the cost is $75 for individuals and $200 for professionals.

-More information and registration is available online or by calling Rebecca Grau at 502-852-7799.
+More information and registration is available at louisville.edu/education/kyautismtraining/events/2012-autism-institute.ics or by contacting Rebecca Grau at 502-852-7799.